 Inspiration Strikes

 Alison Roman’s recipes speak to me.
-She is a Contributing Editor for Bon Appetit magazine, as was I. Our paths never crossed, but our taste buds are aligned!
+She was a Contributing Editor for Bon Appetit magazine, as was I. Our paths never crossed, but our taste buds are aligned!
 Our Low FODMAP Cold Soba Salad was inspired by a version she presented in her book, Dining In, which I highly recommend.
 It isn’t a “chef-y” book; it is a very down to earth book on enjoying food.

 Ingredients for Low FODMAP Cold Soba Salad with Greens